pro-antkeeper/HWD-Tools_Horion-base/README.md

 - Echest Farmer
 - tools tooltips/shulker preview!!! 😭
 - Afk Log (what about a logger that logs when a player get __ blocks close to you...)
-- Excavator
+- Excavator (cool render thing hemuri has lel)
 - Playerlist (online+renderdistance) (horion, nuke)
-- Bedaura
+- Bedaura (yup pvp client)
-- Skel ESP (not horion one)
+- Skel ESP (not horion one) other esp like wolfcock
 - No Armor (texture pack thing)
-- Timer (gs)
+- Timer? (gs)
-- Cool swing
+- Cool swing (borion)
-- Yaw lock (get working)
-- APvPDisabler
+- APvPDisabler (gs)
 - Clipboard (with command?)
 Copies a message to your clipboard, great for sign advertisement
-- Welcome
 - Tunnel esp
 - Maybe someday a NewChunks
-- logPositions
+- logPositions 🤤 with esp
-- SafeWalk
+- SafeWalk (implement)
-- AutoFarm !! :O
+- AutoFarm !! :O lmao
 - Chams?
-- Crosshair+?
+- Crosshair+? cool triangle thing
-- EnchantColor?
+- EnchantColor? meh
-- HoleMiner (if possible ig)
+- HoleMiner (if possible ig) (pvp)
 - Maybe someday a map/area downloader
 - PopCounter
 - Fast Place?